Love Your City

 Maybe Brazil, Indiana!

 The result is City of Prayer: Transform Your Community through Praying Churches.
-We are releasing that book in September.
+This powerful book tells the ongoing story of the citywide prayer movement in Austin, Texas, and shows how easily and practically this could happen in any community.
 We are praying that God uses it to fuel the hearts of pastors and prayer leaders across this nation.
 Be sure to get a copy.
 Or get two and share one with your pastor!

 Let’s love our communities through prayer.